 Follow the instructions in Creating the Database Schemas to create the required schemas.

-Use the Configuration Wizard to create a domain.
+Use the Configuration Wizard to create and configure a domain.

-For more information on other methods available for domain creation, see Additional Tools for Creating, Extending, and Managing WebLogic Domains in Creating WebLogic Domains Using the Configuration Wizard.
+For information on other methods to create domains, see Additional Tools for Creating, Extending, and Managing WebLogic Domains in Creating WebLogic Domains Using the Configuration Wizard.